ringiclub/obfuscation/README.md

 ## Benchmarks
 To justify the use of a native C plugin versus an external Python script, benchmark details are provided [here](benchs/README.md).

-## References
-Further references and readings are available in the main repository.

 ---
+> [!NOTE]
-Feel free to navigate through the links to get a more comprehensive understanding of each section.
+> Feel free to navigate through the links to get a more comprehensive understanding of each section.
+> The final version of the analysis is present in the [notebooks](notebooks/).